 Montgomery County required that the facility provide a Surface Water Drainage Report to detail how the facility's post development stormwater runoff is equal to or less than the predevelopment stormwater runoff.
-That report has not been included within this registration application but is available for review if requested.
+Details for the drainage system and associated design demonstrations are included in within this report as Appendix A, Surface Water Drainage Report.